himanshugullaiya/Pomodoro-StopWatch/README.md

   <img src = "gifs/keys.gif" width = "45%" height = "45%" alt = "Key Working">
   <br><br>

-+ How to Effectively Apply this Technique?
++ How to Effectively Apply this Technique? :memo:
   + Widget **Prompts** you at Intervals of 25 Minutes.
   + Take a Break for 5 Minutes for first 4 Pomodoros i.e. First 100 Minutes.
   + Take a Break for 30 Minutes after the Next Interval.